learosema/tdd-talk/src/content/slides.md

 - Think about your problem
 - Split your problem into smaller pieces
 - Solve your problems in the mantra of TDD
+  - first write a test
+  - dont write new code before writing a test for it

 ---